 If the Company fails to develop or introduce on a timely basis new VAS, its business will suffer.
 Rapid change in technology, short product life cycles, changes in customer requirements and evolving industry standards characterize the markets for the Company's products.
 The success of the Company depends on the Company's ability to timely develop and introduce innovative new VAS that gain market acceptance.
 The Company may not be successful in forecasting future customer requirements or in selecting, developing and marketing new products or enhancing the Company's existing products on a timely or cost-effective basis.
-Moreover, the Company may encounter technical problems in connection with its product or product enhancements.
+Moreover, the Company may encounter technical problems in connection with its product development that could result in delayed introduction or its inability to introduce new products or product enhancements.
 Such cancellations or delays could result in a decrease in sales or a loss of customers, or both.
 The Company may also focus on technologies that do not function as expected or are not widely adopted.
 In addition, products or technologies developed by others may render the Company's products non-competitive or obsolete and result in a significant reduction in traffic volume from the Company's customers and the loss of existing and prospective customers.